sebasmonia/pepita/README.md

 2. You can set `pepita-splunk-username` if you don't want to enter your user name on each session

-# Manual
+# Usage

 The first request to Splunk you will be prompted user/pass and then your credentials will be cached in memory as long as Emacs is open.
-I couldn't get session auth to work yet (so we don't need to keep credentials around anymore) but it's a feature in the roadmap.
+I couldn't get session auth to work yet (so that we don't need to keep credentials around anymore) but it's a feature in the roadmap.

 ## Interactive functions